-We have determined that unauthorized actors may have accessed information included within your tax file relating to you, including your name and Social Security number.
+We have determined that unauthorized actors may have accessed information included within your tax file relating to you, potentially including your name, date of birth, social security number, tax identification number, and driver's license number.

 What We Are Doing.